 No tips were followed in the making of this recipe.
 I enjoyed the light and fluffy crust that you get when you follow the recipe.

-(Editor’s note: I [Jamie] made a few versions of this pizza for our engagement party back in August of 2010–we were going to Italy for our honeymoon and so I made a bunch of different Italian dishes, including tiramisu cupcakes and top-your-own mini-panna cottas.)
+(Editor’s note: I [Jamie] made a few versions of this pizza for our engagement party back in August 2010–we were going to Italy for our honeymoon and so I made a bunch of different Italian dishes, including tiramisu cupcakes and top-your-own mini-panna cottas.)

 The dough ingredients all together.